 - sharpen their critical and analytical skills,

-- research and write an essay (form a hypothesis, structure an argument and build an essay, reference outside sources);
+- research and write essays (form a hypothesis, structure an argument and build an essay, reference outside sources);

 - research and present a paper (form a hypothesis, structure an oral presentation; maintain and sustain relations with the listeners, give an overview of sources).

-1 short essay (1000 words), submitted in week 8 of Michaelmas Term in which students will apply a theoretical aspect to some of the literature discussed in this course or some literature of their own choice.
+1 essay (3500 – 5000 words), submitted by Monday, first teaching week of Hilary Term in which students will apply a theoretical aspect to some of the literature discussed in this course or some literature of their own choice.

 Course Description for Core Course 2: Literature and.......